gkotian/gkotian.github.io/travels/_posts/2010-04-14-pond-work-begins.md

 ---

-Dotahn and I got to the school early, much before everyone else because we were eager to inspected our concrete poles from yesterday.
+Dotahn and I got to the school early, much before everyone else because we were eager to inspect our concrete poles from yesterday.
 One of them was going to be no good, but the other two were looking solid.
 Robert was keen for us to get started on the pond, and to me that sounded like a much more fun thing to do than making poles of concrete.
 We decided to make the pond bang in the middle of